jfversluis/jfversluis/README.md

   <img src="https://github-readme-stats.vercel.app/api?username=jfversluis&show_icons=true&count_private=true" alt="jfversluis GitHub stats" align="right" />
 </a>-->

 Currently sorting out the bits for .NET MAUI at Microsoft.
-Formerly working on Xamarin.Forms and GitHub Codespaces, addtionally working on the .NET MAUI Community Toolkit and loads of [content](https://www.youtube.com/@jfversluis) to make your developer life easier!
+Formerly working on Xamarin.Forms and GitHub Codespaces, additionally working on the .NET MAUI Community Toolkit and loads of [content](https://www.youtube.com/@jfversluis) to make your developer life easier!

 ## 🤓 - About